 Once you introduce stone to a rooftop deck, large structural questions come into play.
 That is, can the existing building handle the amount of weight and strain added by so many stone tiles?
 If stone is the desired rooftop material, it might necessitate structural upgrades to the building, such as steel columns and new beams.
 If your budget can accommodate those kinds of alterations, stone can be feasible, but for many that makes the project cost prohibitive.

 If you work with your design and build team, there are lots of creative, nontraditional ways to utilize any rooftop space.
-For more information about how you can customize your rooftop structure in Washington, DC, please feel free to contact a representative of Design Builders, Inc., today!
+For more information about how you can customize your rooftop structure in Maryland and Northern Virginia, please feel free to contact a representative of Design Builders, Inc., today!